EtienneSIG/-HO-Microsoft-Fabric-DataAgent/README.md

 4. **Configure Hierarchies**
    - Create temporal hierarchy: Quarter > Date
-   - Create organizational hierarchy: Division > Department > Team
+   - Create organizational hierarchy: Division > Department > Responsable_Manager

    For this, in Data > Tables section (on the right), clik right on the field who will be the high level the hierchy.
    ![CreateHierarchy](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/CreateHierarchy.png)